-Our Special Educational Needs Co-ordinator or SENCo is Lorraine Fairweather.
-She ensures that families have the best support and resources to help with the development of your child and this includes managing behaviour.
+Our SEnCo's ensure that families have the best support and resources to help with the development of your child and this includes managing behaviour.

 Our SENCo attending relevant training.
 She is committed to working in partnership with parents and supporting your child’s key person to review your child’s progress regularly.
 Part of her role is to assist key persons complete observations and relevant paperwork, as well as liaising with the local Equality and Inclusion adviser.
 She will make referrals to appropriate professionals with your consent and attend the Local Inclusion Forum Team (LIFT) meetings to gain advice and make referrals to the Specialist Teaching Service.

 How will I be informed / consulted about the ways in which my child is being supported?